 5 – Pollination Is Simple

-If you’re ready to try planting your first apple tree or add a new one to your backyard grove, there is a diverse selection of trees for to choose from, so that you can grow and harvest your own mouth-watering apples no matter where you live.
+If you’re ready to try planting your first apple tree or add a new one to your backyard grove, there is a diverse selection of trees for to choose from.
+So now you can grow and harvest your own mouth-watering apples no matter where you live.
 Here’s a quick taste of some of your options:

 Trees produce exceptionally large, crisp apples that are ready to eat right off the branch.
 These trees are self-pollinating and begin growing fruit at a very early age, often within two years of planting.